Wayne Laryea: The Bugaloos

 American television producers Sid and Marty Krofft sorted through 5,000 British applicants in 1970 to choose four young adult musicians for their new show The Bugaloos about an "all-insect rock group".
 18 years old at the time, Laryea was chosen to play keyboards as the bumblebee character Harmony living with the other band members I.Q (a grasshopper guitarist), Joy (a singing butterfly) and Courage (a male ladybug who played drums) in the fictional Tranquillity Forest, "the last colony of the British empire."
 The Kroffts chose Laryea despite his black race, even though the state of Mississippi had recently banned Sesame Street for its portrayal of white and black children playing together.
-The Kroffts did not bring attention to the racial diversity on their show; they just let the show speak for itself.
+The Kroffts did not bring attention to the racial diversity on their show.
 Laryea was received well by the viewers who responded to his use of cockney-style rhyming slang and his physical comedy.

 The Bugaloos premiered on 12 September 1970 in the Saturday-morning cartoon programming of American TV, aimed at a demographic of children 6 to 11 years old.
 Laryea and the other Bugaloos were brought to Hollywood to live together in a large house.
 For the show, they sang and played music, and they acted out the script along with other actors featuring Martha Raye as the villainous witch, and Billy Barty as a friendly firefly.
 An LP record of the Bugaloos music was released, but it was not a best-seller.
-The show struggled against stiff competition in its time slot: Lancelot Link, Secret Chimp and Sabrina the Teenage Witch.
+The show struggled against other competitions in its time slot: Lancelot Link, Secret Chimp and Sabrina the Teenage Witch.
 The final episode aired on 2 January 1971; a total of 17 episodes had been taped.